Teklegiorgis/KAA-Online-Mentorship-Platform-Proposal/README.md

 📢 Get Involved!

-Download the full proposal and roadmap diagram to explore:
+Download the full proposal and system diagram to explore:
 ✔ Platform features and benefits
-✔ Development plan and roadmap
+✔ System diagram
 ✔ How you can contribute on launching the paltform  and later as a mentor, developer, or advocate

 Contact: